 The power button is on the front with an LED light right beneath it and the USB-C charging port is on the back.

 The wattage limitations clearly point to the purpose of this device.
-It’s designed for low wattage, high nicotine vaping as well as moderate temperature vaping for people looking for bigger hits.
+It’s designed for low wattage, high nicotine vaping but you can also adjust it to get a slightly higher temperature for people looking for bigger hits.

 The pod holds 3.5ml of e-liquid, but Vaporesso also sells a TPD-compliant pod that holds a max of 2ml.
 The pod uses a removable coil, which is great because it reduces waste and keeps costs of replacement coils down, so I’m a big fan of that.